yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 Status: **not production-release ready**.

-The source contracts and Release Candidate CI pass at code release candidate `327a6d4e`.
+The source contracts and Release Candidate CI pass at code release candidate `ed5edb06`.
 The unified Azure runtime, immutable 15-scenario catalog, and one complete Azure canary per task type also pass.
-The remaining release path is blocked by two owner-approved workspace actions, 12 unexecuted industry scenarios, the API/retraining deployment decisions, and final production approval.
+The remaining release path is blocked by two workspace actions requiring owner approval, 12 unexecuted industry scenarios, the API/retraining deployment decisions, and final production approval.